 - At or after the real estate closing for the purchase of the buyout property - After all supporting documentation is provided to verify eligibility for each incentive - One time per household, for each eligible incentive.
-For example: The buyout of an owner-occupied primary residence with an LMI household of 4 people will receive one (1) \$5,000 moving expense incentive and one (1) \$25,000 LMI incentive.
+For example: The buyout of an owner-occupied primary residence with an LMI household of 4 people will receive one (1) \$5,000 moving expense incentive, one (1) \$25,000 LMI incentive and one (1) Market Adjustment Incentive; if applicable.